Syria condemns 'cowardly' U.S. air strikes on Iran-backed militias

 Russia, an ally of Syrian President Bashar al-Assad, also criticised the U.S. strikes and called for “unconditional respect of the sovereignty and territorial integrity of Syria.”

-White House spokeswoman Jen Psaki said the air strikes in Syria are meant to send the message that Biden will act to protect Americans.
+White House spokeswoman Jen Psaki said the air strikes in Syria were meant to send the message that Biden will act to protect Americans.

 Future U.S. actions in the region will be deliberative and will aim to deescalate tensions in Syria, Psaki said.